Rep. Jim Jordan refuses to cooperate with Jan. 6 committee investigating Capitol attack

 “Your attempt to pry into the deliberative process informing a Member about legislative matters before the House is an outrageous abuse of the Select Committee’s authority,” Jordan wrote in the letter, which he posted to his Twitter account Sunday.

 Jordan declined to comply with the Dec.
 22 request to appear before the panel to discuss his communication with Trump on the day of the assault.
-Jordan previously said he could not recall how many times he spoke with Trump on Jan.
+Jordan previously said that he could not recall how many times he spoke with Trump on Jan.
 6 but that they spoke at least once.

-The panel is also seeking details of any communications Jordan had that day, or the previous day, with Trump’s legal team, White House staffers, members of the “war room” team that assembled at the Willard hotel ahead of the attack and any other individuals “involved in organizing or planning the actions and strategies for January 6th.”
+The panel is also seeking details of any communications Jordan had that day, or the previous day, with Trump’s legal team, White House staffers, members of the “war room” team that assembled at the Willard hotel ahead of the attack, and any other people “involved in organizing or planning the actions and strategies for January 6th.”

 The request also specifies that Jordan may be able to provide details about meetings with Trump and White House officials in the weeks and months leading up to Jan.
 6 about “strategies for overturning the results of the 2020 election.”

 A spokesperson for the committee told Bloomberg News that it would respond to Jordan’s letter and consider “appropriate next steps.”
-Jordan’s office did not immediately respond to a request for comment from The Post.
+Jordan’s office did not respond to a request for comment from The Washington Post.

 Last month, Jordan declined to say whether he took part in a Jan.
 5 briefing with Phil Waldron, a retired U.S. Army colonel who was working with Trump’s outside lawyers.
 Waldron shared a 38-page PowerPoint presentation that outlined proposals to challenge the 2020 election.